 Annual maintenance fees are required for all applications and issued patents in Canada starting on the 2nd anniversary of the Canadian filing date.
 This differs from US practice where maintenance fees are only required for issued patents by the 4th, 8th, and 12th years after the patent issue date.

-To save service fees on maintenance fees, consider asking your patent agent to pay multiple years worth of maintenance fees in a single submission.
+If you would like your patent agent to handle maintenance fees but you would like to save service fees on maintenance fees, consider asking your patent agent to pay multiple years worth of maintenance fees in a single submission.
 The online maintenance fee payment system allows any number of years’ worth of fees to be paid in advance in a single submission.
 For example, paying the maintenance fees in five year blocks would require only four submissions rather than eighteen thereby significantly reducing patent agent service fees.